smibbs/sparep/DATABASE_STRUCTURE.md

 - **reviews**: Insert-only for users (immutable history)
 - **loading_messages**: Read-only for users, admin-managed
 - **streak_reward_configs**: Read-only for users, admin-managed
+- **decks**: Admin-only creation/modification, users can view public decks (`is_public = TRUE`) and study from assigned decks

+---

+## Recent Architectural Changes (Admin-Only Deck Model)

+### Migration 15: Admin-Only Deck Management

+A significant architectural change was implemented to restrict deck creation and management to administrators only:

+#### Changes Made:
+1. **Added `is_public` column** to decks table for admin-controlled public sharing
+2. **Removed all user RLS policies** for deck creation, modification, and deletion
+3. **Updated deck access policies**:
+   - Users can view public decks (`is_public = TRUE`)
+   - Users can access decks assigned to them for studying
+   - Only admins can create, modify, or delete decks
+4. **Enhanced admin interface** with comprehensive deck management tools
+5. **Updated frontend** to remove all user-facing deck management UI

+#### Impact:
+- **Users** can no longer create, modify, or delete decks directly
+- **Admins** have full control over deck creation and can assign decks to users
+- **Public decks** allow content sharing without giving users management access
+- **Study functionality** remains intact - users can study from assigned or public decks
+- **Subject-based progress** replaces deck-based progress in user interface

+#### Benefits:
+- **Centralized content control** - Admins manage all study materials
+- **Public content sharing** - Educational content can be shared across users
+- **Simplified user experience** - Users focus on studying rather than deck management
+- **Security improvements** - Prevents unauthorized deck modification

 ---